This privacy statement provides information about the processing and the protection of your personal data.

 Pursuant to Article 3(13) of Regulation (EU) 2018/1725, public authorities (e.g. Court of Auditors, EU Court of Justice) which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.
 The further processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing.

-Access to personal data is provided to external contractors working on behalf of and under contractual agreement with the Data Controller and engaged in creation, maintenance, management, and archiving of websites according to the “need to know” principle and for the purpose of managing subscriptions to receive information.
+Access to personal data is provided to external contractors working on behalf of and under contractual agreement with the Data Controller and engaged in creation, maintenance, management, archiving of websites and communication activities according to the “need to know” principle and for the purpose of managing subscriptions to receive information.

 Information collected will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.